Meet our field team!

 Johanna Rode – Researcher

 Johanna’s university research focused primarily on primate ecology and behaviour: the endemic Cat Ba langur (Trachypithecus poliocephalus) of Northern Vietnam and the nocturnal giant mouse lemur (Mirza zaza) of northwestern Madagascar.
 Her studies of the mouse lemur revealed an unexpected aspect of their anatomy: the males seem to have the largest relative testes volume of any primates.
 Her research resulted in their Red List status changing from Data Deficient to Vulnerable.
-Now Johanna is a PhD student on the Little Fireface project collecting ecological data of the Javan slow loris by radio tracking and also investigating the ecological context and function of slow loris venom.
+Now Johanna is a PhD student on the Little Fireface project; she just completed collecting 18-months ecological data of the Javan slow loris by radio tracking and also is investigating the ecological context and function of slow loris venom.

 Dendi Rustandi – Project Manager and Head Tracker